Pedroais/ethernaut-SpaceBank/README.md

 For this workshop, we will focus on solving the SpaceBank challenge.
 You can find the challenge in contracts/contracts/levels/SpaceBank.sol.

 The formidable Space Bank is known for its stringent security systems and vast reserves of space tokens (Galactic credits).
 Outsmart two state-of-the-art alarms, steal the tokens, and then detonate the bank to claim victory.
+If the bank explodes, you win.

 The SpaceBank starts with a balance of 1000 SpaceTokens.

 In this workshop, we will complete the attacker contract found in contracts/contracts/attacks/SpaceBankAttack.sol and the test file in contracts/test/levels/SpaceBank.test.js.

-Use the time to reflect on how to solve the level and start crafting the
+You should use the test file to call the SpaceBank (using the attacker contract if needed).

 ## Deployed Versions